Table of Contents

-- A disease characterized with extreme response to cold where the minute vessels contract leading to limited blood flow and tingling sensation with pain in the distal edges of the fingers.
+A disease characterized with an extreme response to cold where the minute vessels contract leading to limited blood flow and tingling sensation with pain in the distal edges of the fingers.

-- The pain characterizing heart attack can be referred to the left heart due to similar embryonic origin of the two myotomes.
+The pain characterizing heart attack can be referred to the left heart due to the similar embryonic origin of the two myotomes.